MicrosoftDocs/visualstudio-docs/docs/ide/talk-to-us.md

 > [!NOTE]
 > Support outside the United States and Canada may vary.
 For a list of regional contacts, see [Microsoft Worldwide Sites](http://www.microsoft.com/worldwide/).

 For larger organizations that require managed support directly from Microsoft, contracts are available through various Premier Support offerings.
-For more information, see [Microsoft Enterprise Services Support Solutions](https://enterprise.microsoft.com/en-us/trends/microsoft-enterprise-services-support-solutions/).
+For more information, see [Microsoft Enterprise Support Solutions](http://go.microsoft.com/fwlink/?LinkId=258223).

 If the product came installed with a new computer or device, the hardware manufacturer provides technical support and assistance for this software.
 Contact the manufacturer directly for support.